-When you need to repeat your last command – no matter what it is – hit “control Y” or F4 (on your PC) or hit “command Y” or F4 (on your Mac).
+When you need to repeat your last command – no matter what it is – hit F4, “control + Y” (on a PC) or “command + Y” (on a Mac).
 This nifty shortcut is built into every version of PowerPoint, across all office programs.
-We love the command/control Y and F4 shortcuts and soon, you will too.
+We love the F4 shortcut and soon, you will too.

 Align, rinse, and repeat

 In the first example below, there are three messy columns of boxes that can be lined up perfectly in three moves.
 First, use the marquee tool to select the boxes.
 Second, hit the align tool (under drawing tools on PC/under the format tab on Mac).
 And finally, with the marquee tool, select each other column you wish to align and hit F4 or control/command Y. Presto!
 Time saved!